PyExpo2K26/PY26116/README.md

    Trend Tracking: Live line charts illustrating solar production vs. grid consumption.

    Audit Trail: Persistent logging of every system decision, exportable via CSV for monthly energy audits.

+System Architecture

+   1. Data Acquisition Layer (The Sensors)

+      This is the entry point of the system.

+      Inputs: It gathers three primary data streams: Household Demand (kW), Solar Generation (kW), and Battery State of Charge (%).

+      Simulation vs. Reality: In this version, we use a random generator, but the architecture is designed to easily plug into MQTT, Modbus, or REST APIs from smart meters.

+    2. Processing & Logic Layer (The Brain)

+      This is where the raw data is transformed into decisions.

+   Smoothing: A deque (double-ended queue) creates a rolling average of demand to prevent the system from overreacting to a 1-second spike (like a toaster clicking on).

+      Hysteresis Controller: A state-machine that manages the battery.
+It uses "Upper" and "Lower" bounds to create a deadband, preventing rapid switching cycles that damage hardware.

+      Resource Allocator: A priority-based algorithm that mathematically distributes loads across the three power sources.

+   3. Storage & Persistence Layer (The Memory)

+      CSV Logger: Every decision cycle is serialized into a CSV format.
+This ensures that even if the power fails, the historical data is preserved for long-term analysis.

+      Thread Safety: A threading.Lock mechanism ensures that the background logic can write to the data state while the UI reads from it without causing a system crash.

+   5. Presentation Layer (The Cockpit)

+      Built on Streamlit, this layer decouples the "Logic" from the "View."

+      Web Server: Streamlit runs a local web server that renders Python logic into HTML/JavaScript.

+      Reactive UI: The dashboard uses a "Rerun" trigger to update the UI every time the simulation advances, providing the user with real-time feedback.